dgraph-io/dgraph-docs/content/ratel/connection.md

 ### Extra Settings

 - Query timeout (seconds): This is a timeout for queries and mutations.
 If the operation takes too long, it will be dropped after `X` seconds in the cluster.
-- Slash API Key: Used to access Slash services.
+- Dgraph Cloud API Key: Used to access Dgraph Cloud services.